jiyaniravi/GoogleGuice/README.md

 ## Trivia
 Being the first generic framework for dependency injection using Java annotations in 2008, Guice won the 18th Jolt Award for best Library, Framework, or Component.

+## Purpose of this project
+is to learn about various features of Google Guice library with Unit Testing